-Manufacturing PMI in South Korea is expected to be 55.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in South Korea to stand at 52.00 in 12 months time.
+Manufacturing PMI in South Korea is expected to be 53.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the South Korea Manufacturing PMI is projected to trend around 50.00 points in 2022, according to our econometric models.